 In Vitro Antiviral Testing

-VSV-Pseudotyped Assays: For this assay the Vesicular Stomatitis virus (VSV) glycoprotein (G) is substituted with Ebola, Sudan or Marburg Virus glycoprotein (GP) or SARS-CoV-2 Spike protein to create a recombinant form the virus that can be safely handled at biosafety level 2, BSL 2.
-The recombinant rVSV-SARS-CoV-2 Spike has been incorporated into a convenient luciferase-based neutralization assay for evaluating the efficacy of drug candidates that target Spike-mediated infection.
+VSV-Pseudotyped Assays: For this assay the Vesicular Stomatitis virus (VSV) glycoprotein (G) is substituted with Ebola, Sudan or Marburg Virus glycoprotein (GP) or SARS-CoV-2 spike (S) protein to create a recombinant virus that can be safely handled at biosafety level 2, BSL 2.
+The recombinant rVSV-SARS-CoV-2 Spike has been incorporated into a convenient luciferase-based neutralization assay for evaluating the efficacy of drug candidates that target spike-mediated infection.
 Neutralization is determined relative to the untreated virus controls.
 In dose response experiments, the endpoint readout is the concentration of test article causing 50% neutralization (IC50).
 The rVSV-EBOV and rVSV-MARV viruses are cytopathic.
 Infection efficiency can be measured by quantifying luciferase fluorescence or by plaque count.

 Cell-based ELISA.
 Cell-based ELISA measures reduction of viral antigen in infected cells using anti-virus monoclonal antibody.
 The abundance of viral protein in infected cells treated with the test article compared to that of the untreated control is used as a measure of antiviral activity.

 qPCR assay. qPCR assay uses oligonucleotide primers and a probe amplifying virus-specific target sequence to detect the presence of virus nucleic acids.
 Reduction of virus nucleic acid in infected cells is used an indicator of a test article’s antiviral efficacy.